zpf-learning/TB/README.md

-Expected to be available within xx days.
+Expected to be available within 2 days.